Clinical Specialist in Orthopedic Physical Therapy

 Mr. O’Connor graduated from Boston University in 2018 with his Doctor of Physical Therapy.
-During his last year of PT school, he wrote a case series describing the use of gait retraining in long distance runners to treat chronic knee pain.
-After finishing his graduate education, he transitioned directly into the MGH Institute of Health Professions clinical residency in orthopaedic physical therapy, during which he worked at the Spaulding Outpatient Rehabilitation Center in Framingham while taking continuing education courses through the MGH IHP.
-He also worked as a lab instructor for first year IHP doctorate of physical therapy students during residency.
-Matt enjoys working with and treating runners in the clinic, with a heavy focus on gait mechanics and gait retraining.
-He also enjoys functional movement retraining specific to low back and neck pain.
+During his last year of graduate school he wrote a case series describing the use of gait retraining in long distance runners to treat chronic knee pain.
+After finishing his graduate education, he transitioned directly into the MGH Institute of Health Professions clinical residency in orthopedic physical therapy, during which he worked at the Spaulding Outpatient Rehabilitation Center in Framingham while taking continuing education courses through the MGH IHP.
+He also works as a lab instructor for the MGH IHP physical therapy program, teaching content in orthopedic rehabilitation to first year DPT students.
+Matt enjoys working with and treating runners in the clinic, with a heavy focus on running mechanics and gait retraining.

 Read "Emerson’s COVID Care Team Can Help in Your Coronavirus Recovery